katiee374/pset-1/README.md

 ## Part 4: First Adventure Game File
 To begin your adventure game project, create a new BlueJ project (Open BlueJ > Project > New Project) in a directory of your choice.
-Then, copy the provided file and follow the instructions.
+Then, copy the provided file Game.java and follow the instructions.

-For more information on the BufferedReader class, see the [BufferedReader API](https://docs.oracle.com/javase%2F8%2Fdocs%2Fapi%2F%2F/java/io/BufferedReader.html).